 - 1. A firm must be eligible under its licence or certificate of registration to act as a sponsor (not subject to a licensing/registration condition that prohibits it from carrying out sponsor work) in order to carry out work as a compliance adviser.
-As corporations licensed or registered for Regulated Activity Type 6, in addition to the requirements and obligations set out in the Sponsor Guidelines, compliance advisers are required at all times to observe the relevant codes of conduct and regulations by the SFC applicable to holders licence/registration for Type 6 Regulated Activity.
+As corporations licensed or registered for Type 6 Regulated Activity, in addition to the requirements and obligations set out in the Sponsor Guidelines, compliance advisers are required at all times to observe the relevant codes of conduct and regulations by the SFC applicable holders licence/registration for Type 6 Regulated Activity.
 These include, without limitation, the Internal Control Guidelines, the Code of Conduct, the Corporate Finance Adviser Code of Conduct, the Fit and Proper Guidelines, and the Guidelines on Continuous Professional Training. - 2.
 In addition, all compliance advisers must be eligible to act as sponsors at all times in order to be initially eligible and continue to be eligible to act as compliance advisers.
 In the event that a licensed corporation or registered institution ceases to be eligible to act as a sponsor, it shall cease to be eligible to act as a compliance adviser. - 3.
-In case of a breach by a compliance adviser of any of the relevant codes of conduct or regulations that calls to question its fitness and properness to be a licensed corporation or registered institution for Regulated Activity Type 6, it may cease to be eligible to be a compliance adviser, a sponsor, and/or a licensed corporation or registered institution for Regulated Activity Type 6.
+In case of a breach by a compliance adviser of any of the relevant codes of conduct or regulations that calls to question its fitness and properness to be a licensed corporation or registered institution for Type 6 Regulated Activity, it may cease to be eligible to be a compliance adviser, a sponsor, and/or a licensed corporation or registered institution for Type 6 Regulated Activity.